 About Phillis Gershator

-PHILLIS GERSHATOR has written numerous books for children.
-One of Phillis’s most recent books, Listen, Listen! was called a “jewel of a book” by Booklist.
-Some of her other popular titles include The Iroko-Man: A Yoruba Folktale; Rata-pata-scatafata: A Caribbean Story; Zoo Day Ole; A… More about Phillis Gershator
+Phillis Gershator has written more than 20 books for children, including Listen, Listen! which was called a “jewel of a book” by Booklist.
+Some of her other popular titles include The Iroko-Man: A Yoruba Folktale; Rata-pata-scatafata: A Caribbean Story; Zoo Day Ole;… More about Phillis Gershator

 Ebook | $10.99